-How to fix television audio lag on Nintendo Switch
+Are your TV and Nintendo Switch out of sync?

 - Turn on your Nintendo Switch and test your audio.

-If you're already in game mode, or if you've tried this and it doesn't help, don't worry.
-There are a couple of other things you can do.
+If you're already in-game mode, or if you've tried this and it doesn't help, don't worry.
+There are a couple of other things you can do to ensure you have a better experience playing your favorite Nintendo Switch games.

 Reboot the Nintendo Switch

 Your audio issues may be fixed by a simple reboot of your Nintendo Switch.
+Sometimes, an issue causes things to go out of sync, and rebooting clears the problems.
 To reboot it:

 - Hold the power button at the top of the Nintendo Switch for five seconds.